jwilkinson1122/custom_addons/crm_agreement/README.rst

 Crm Agreement
 =============

-Link of Medical Agreements and CRM
+Link of Podiatry Agreements and CRM